-This is an easy healthy banana bread recipe that you and your kids will absolutely love!
-If you’ve been searching for healthy easy breakfast ideas to make ahead, this simple oatmeal banana bread is perfect for you!
+This is an easy oatmeal banana bread recipe that you and your kids will absolutely love!
+If you’ve been searching for healthy breakfast ideas to make ahead, this simple healthy banana bread is perfect for you!
 It’s filled with wholesome ingredients like bananas and oats, it’s gluten free, flourless and super easy to make, you don’t need a blender – only one bowl and a fork to mix the batter for this nourishing easy breakfast recipe.

 If you’re in the same situation I find myself at the end of every week, you’d really appreciate this recipe.
 And the situation is this: 2-3 rotting bananas on my countertop.
 Too sweet and too disgusting to eat like that, but they’re perfect for healthy desserts or to freeze for rainy days to use in smoothies or other recipes like this one.